Georgetown Divorce Lawyer - Start Your Free Consultation Today

 Spousal Support

-Courts now recognize that age and health limitations affect earning capacity.
-Your spousal support lawyer in Georgetown handles disclosure and financial scrutiny, calculates net amounts after tax rather than gross figures, pushes back against pressure for premature self-sufficiency, addresses power imbalances in negotiations, and builds terms that reduce future renegotiation or litigation over changed circumstances.
+Courts today recognize that age and health limitations affect earning capacity.
+Your spousal support lawyer handles disclosure and financial scrutiny, calculates net amounts after tax rather than gross figures, pushes back against pressure for premature self-sufficiency, addresses power imbalances in negotiations, and builds terms that reduce future renegotiation or litigation over changed circumstances.

 Get help with spousal support